Skip to Content

 Reducing Waste Sent to Landfills

-NPF works closely with NPS to support their goal of annually diverting 50% of solid waste from landfills by 2025 and 75% by 2030 through include infrastructure support, employee and visitor education, and enhancing recycling and composting initiatives.
+NPF works closely with NPS to fund critical waste diversion projects that help support NPS’ goal of diverting 75% of waste from landfills annually.
+Projects include infrastructure support, employee and visitor education, and enhancement of recycling and composting initiatives.

 • Sunset view of a path through a desert landscape